sbordeyne/isaac-debug-helper/README.md

  - Scrollbar for the text widget
  - Option Toolbox to set up custom tags and filters for the debugger, changing colors etc
  - Auto reload feature if isaac is restarted
+ - Store preferences in a local config file
+ - Slider for maximum LUA memory (from 1KB to 10KB) in the options

 # Planned Features :